-Interest rate hedging instruments contracted betweem 2016 and 2018 have an accumulated nominal of Euros 458,500 thousand at 31 December 2018.
-Under these contracts, effective until 2023, the Group will pay a fixed interest rate of between (0.335)% and 0.535%
+Interest rate hedging instruments contracted betweem 2016 and 2018 have an accumulated nominal of Euros 436 million at December 31, 2019 (Euros 458 million at December 31, 2018).
+At 31 December 2019, Euros 356 million became effective, with Euros 101 million reaching expiry and a further Euros 80 million have become effective in 2020.
+Under these contracts, effective until 2025, the Group will pay a fixed interest rate of between (0.335)% and 0.535%.

-The inflation hedging instruments contracted in the year 2018, recorded a cumulative nominal as of December 31, 2018 of 28,500 thousand euros for the period covered until 2019 and 10,000 thousand euros for 2020.
-Through these contracts, the Group guaranteed a maximum salary increase in certain costs related to the variation of the Spanish consumer price index that will be between 0.85% and 1.75%.
+The inflation hedging instruments contracted, recorded a cumulative nominal as of December 31, 2019 of 30 million euros for the period covered until 2020, 20 million euros for the period covered until 2021 and 20 million euros for 2022.
+Through these contracts, the Group guaranteed a maximum salary increase in certain costs related to the variation of the Spanish consumer price index that will be between 1.62% and 1.75%.

-Energy price hedging instruments have an accumulated nominal of Euros 71,119 thousand at December 31, 2018.
-As a result of these contracts, effective until 2021, the Group estimates that it has hedged approximately 45% of its expected exposure to fluctuations in energy markets over the aforementioned period.
+Energy price hedging instruments have an accumulated nominal of Euros 63 million at December 31, 2019 (Euros 71 million at December 31, 2018).
+As a result of these contracts, effective until 2023, the Group estimates that it has hedged approximately 21% of its expected exposure to fluctuations in energy markets over the aforementioned period.